cloudflare/cloudflare-docs/content/email-routing/get-started/audit-logs.md

 Audit logs for Email Routing are available in the [Cloudflare dashboard](https://dash.cloudflare.com/?account=audit-log).
 The following changes to Email Routing will be displayed:

-- Add/edit Rule.
+- Add/edit Rule
-- Add address.
+- Add address
-- Address change status.
+- Address change status
-- Enable/disable/unlock zone.
+- Enable/disable/unlock zone

 Refer to [Review audit logs](/fundamentals/account-and-billing/account-security/review-audit-logs/) for more information.